openlunar/trajectory/README.md

 # trajectory

-Trajectory optimization algorithms for the earth--moon system.
+Trajectory optimization algorithms for the earth&ndash;moon system.

 * [Open Lunar Foundation](https://www.openlunar.org/)

 ## Description

-This package hopes to become a repository for Python tools for optimizing in the Earth--Moon system.
-Currently it includes only one method, which is a planar patched conic strategy optimized via sequential gradient restoration algorithm.
-A circular restricted three-body problem solution is also in work.
+This package hopes to become a repository for Python and Julia tools for optimizing in the Earth--Moon system.
+It was a work-in-progress when the spacecraft engineering team at Open Lunar Foundation stopped work, so it has never been properly organized.
+This document attempts to tell where things can be found.

+There are two tools in the repository.
+They are in (mostly) separate branches.
+The first tool, the Python patched conic cislunar trajectory generator, is in the `master` branch.
+It relies on the sequential gradient restoration algorithm to find a minimum delta-v solution.
+Its usage documentation is below.

+The second tool is a Julia tool which solves the same problem using the circular restricted three-body problem.
+The challenge was to create for a trajectory which roughly copied that of Beresheet, allowing for more robust launch windows and greater flexibility in midcourse maneuvers.
+This tool is located in branch `jared`, in the `beresheet` directory.

+See `beresheet/README.md` in the `jared` branch for the CR3BP tool's requirements, installation, usage, contribution information, and license.

 ## Requirements